MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ### std::is_convertible for array types
 Previous versions of the compiler gave incorrect results for [std::is_convertible](standard-library/is-convertible-class.md) for array types.
-This required library writers to special-case the Visual C++ compiler when using the `std::is_convertable<…>` type trait.
+This required library writers to special-case the Visual C++ compiler when using the `std::is_convertible<…>` type trait.
 In the following example, the static asserts pass in earlier versions of Visual Studio but fail in Visual Studio 2017 version 15.3:

 ```cpp
 #include <type_traits>